shariq1989/cookbook/content/recipe/Cheese_Stuffed_Shells.md

 4. Prepare a baking dish and spread basil pesto sauce into an even layer along bottom.
 5. Divide the cheese mixture among cooked pasta shells, stuffing each shell with about 2 tbsp of the cheese mixture.
 6. Align shells in the baking dish side by side, with the opening of shells facing upright.
-7. Drizzle more of the basil pesto sauce overtop and then sprinkle parmesan cheese in an even layer.
+7. Drizzle more of the basil pesto sauce overtop, then sprinkle parmesan cheese in an even layer.
-8. Cover the baking dish with aluminum foil and bake, 50 minutes.
+8. Cover the baking dish with aluminum foil, bake 50 minutes.
-9. Remove the foil and cook for 5 minutes more.
+9. Remove foil and cook for 5 minutes.
+If you prefer cheese to be browned, broil for 1-2 minutes.
 10. Garnish with toasted pine nuts and fresh basil and serve